wcook1/Lab_7/README.md

 ## Introduction

 The purpose of this lab is to familiarize you with the UR3 robot and the tools we have for making it do useful and/or interesting things.
 Additionally, you will cause the end point of the robot arm to move in both a square and circle in a vertical plane and in a horizontal plane.
 The Horizontal Plane is the plane perpendicular to Z-Axis and the Vertical plane is the plane perpendicular to either X or Y axes.
 Next, you will cause the end point of the arm to move in the largest possible square that is not in the horizontal plane.
-Finally, you will move the end point of the arm through this largest square as quickly as possible.

 **NOTE**: Throughout the course you will **first** create a successful simulation of the desired arm movement in Gazebo.
 Only after getting this simulation approved by the lab staff will you implement it on the actual arm.
 This is a very important safety measure.